randheer094/randheer094.github.io/index.md

 * * *

 #### About Me

-> Mobile Application Developer at Deskera, Singapore
+> Mobile Application Developer at Deskera, Singapore.
+>
 > Software Engineer with ~6 years of experience in Android Application Development using Java, Kotlin, and React Native.
 Developed more than 15 awesome Android Applications, most of them are live on the Play Store.
 >
 > Developed projects from multiple domains including Business & Accounting, E-commerce, Social, Healthcare, Publication & Utilities.
 Experience of working for both Product and Client based companies.